krhoyt/WindyCityThings-2016/README.md

 ##Edison

 Code (Node.js) for example application running on a Intel Edison.
+Also includes an iOS (Swift) application that works withe the Bluetooth Smart on the Edison.
+Provides all the same functionality and user interface as web application, just native through BLE, not MQTT.

 ##Electron